edubart/sokol_gp/README.md

 ## Updates

+* **30-Sep-2023**: Update to latest Sokol, deprecating GLES2 backend and use image samplers.
 * **31-Dec-2021**: The library was open sourced.
 * **05-Aug-2020**: Added support for custom shaders.
 * **03-Jun-2020**: Added the batch optimizer.